-With summer winding down in Manassas, now is a good time to get a head start on air conditioner maintenance.
+With summer ending in Manassas, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be blocked with dust and yard waste.
-This accumulation can decrease your unit’s efficiency and cause it to stop working.
-Or make it wear out sooner.
+If you haven’t cleaned it recently, it could be blocked with dirt and debris from your yard.
+This accumulation can decrease your unit’s efficiency and cause it to break down.
+Or require replacement sooner.

-We suggest having your air conditioning system professionally serviced once a year.
+We advise having your air conditioning system professionally tuned-up annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric bills.
+A clean unit can be more energy efficient, which could save you money on utility costs.

-Routine AC maintenance also helps our technicians spot and address small issues before they turn into high-priced problems.
+Routine AC maintenance also helps our technicians locate and take care of slight issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your system once you’ve cleaned it.
+Pick a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can check your system once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money